jeanfbrito/world-simulator/docs/caveats/the-great-berry-bush-regeneration-fiasco.md

-# Caveat: Resource Depletion and Regeneration System Architecture
+# The Great Berry Bush Regeneration Fiasco: A Tale of Two Components

+## Or: How I Learned to Stop Worrying and Love Component APIs

-## The Problem (Cost: 1+ Days of Debugging)
+### The Problem (Cost: 1+ Days of Debugging)

 We spent over a day debugging why berry bushes would never deplete and seemed to regenerate instantly.
+Like magical cornucopias of infinite berries, defying all laws of resource management.
 The symptoms were:
 - Berry bushes always showed as "25 berry bushes with fruit, 0 depleted"
 - Berries appeared to regenerate within 1-2 ticks instead of the configured 150 ticks
 - Debug logs showed harvesting was happening but resources never depleted